The Seed of Love: Cast and characters

+Episodes

 Production

 Principal photography commenced in March 2020 in Banaue, Ifugao.
 Filming was halted in March 2020 due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 Filming was continued in September 2022.

+Ratings

+According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of The Seed of Love earned a 7% rating.